hugo-sid/hugo-blog-awesome/README.md

 Then, clone this repository into the `themes` directory of your new site:

     cd myblog
-    git clone https://github.com/hugo-sid/hugo-blog-awesome.git themes/hugo-blog-awesome
+    git clone https://github.com/BiosPlus/hugo-blog-extended.git themes/hugo-blog-extended

 To preview the theme with example content, run the following command from the `exampleSite` directory:

-    cd themes/hugo-blog-awesome/exampleSite
+    cd themes/hugo-blog-extended/exampleSite
     hugo server --themesDir ../..

-To use this theme, set the `theme` variable in your site's `hugo.toml` to `hugo-blog-awesome`:
+To use this theme, set the `theme` variable in your site's `hugo.toml` to `hugo-blog-extended`:

-    theme = "hugo-blog-awesome"
+    theme = "hugo-blog-extended"

 ## Configuration